Controlling the Spin-Wave Nonreciprocity of a Crescent-Shaped Nanowire via Curvature and Magnetic Field: Introduction

 Even a single nanowire, acting as an SW waveguide, provides a versatile platform for studying complex magnetization dynamics and exploring potential applications~\cite{STANO2018, Biorn2020, Giordano_2023}.
-When curvature is introduced---either along the wire axis \cite{Tkachenko2012} or across its cross-section---additional phenomena emerge~\cite{Streubel2016MagnetismGeometries}, including domain-wall pinning, curvature-induced interactions reminiscent of the Dzyaloshinskii--Moriya type, and topological effects, thereby opening up new research directions~\cite{Sheka2021AMagnetism}.
+When curvature is introduced, either along the wire axis \cite{Tkachenko2012} or across its cross-section, additional phenomena emerge~\cite{Streubel2016MagnetismGeometries}, including domain-wall pinning or curvature-induced interactions reminiscent of the Dzyaloshinskii--Moriya type, respectively~\cite{Sheka2021AMagnetism}.
 Among these, nonreciprocity is of particular interest.
 As a manifestation of broken time-reversal symmetry, nonreciprocity of SWs has been recognized for decades~\cite{CAMLEY1987103}, and the ability to control it is crucial for device functionalities such as isolators, diodes, and circulators~\cite{PhysRevApplied.14.034063,Jamali2013}, which are essential in wave-based signal processing.
 However, studies of SW dynamics in this context have so far been limited to thin films and bilayers~\cite{PhysRevB.49.339, Szulc2024,10.1063/10.0038642,Ishibashi2020, PhysRevB.111.134434,l93m-gb54}, and nanowires with highly symmetric cross-sections and regular magnetization textures, such as tubes with circular or hexagonal cross-section, or rolled circular tubes~\cite{Otalora2016, korberSymmetryCurvatureEffects2021}.
+Moreover, these studies are focused only on the fundamental SW mode.